zudi-lin/pytorch_connectomics/docs/source/tutorials/cremi.rst

     We preform re-alignment of the original CREMI image stacks and also remove the crack artifacts.
 Please reverse the alignment before submitting the test prediction to the CREMI challenge.

 All the scripts needed for this tutorial can be found at ``pytorch_connectomics/scripts/``.
-Need to pass the argument ``--task 2`` when executing the ``train.py`` and ``test.py`` scripts.
+Need to pass the argument ``--task 1`` when executing the ``train.py`` and ``test.py`` scripts.
 The pytorch dataset class of synapses is :class:`torch_connectomics.data.dataset.SynapseDataset`.

 #.
 Get the dataset:

     #.
-Download the original images from our server:
+Download the images stacks from our server:

         .. code-block:: none